-2.12.1 Classification and subsequent measurement
+i) Classification and subsequent measurement

-IFRS 9 contains three principal classification categories for financial assets: measured at
+IFRS 9 contains three principal classification categories for financial assets: measured at ii) Financial assets

 - amortized cost,

 - fair value through other comprehensive income (FVOCI), and

 - fair value through profit or loss (FVTPL).

 IFRS 9 classification is generally based on the business model in which a financial asset is managed and its contractual cash flows. "